davecoll3/GotNoBeans/README.md

 * A large colourful image showing a selection of coffee brewers is used as a background for the site homepage.
 The image itself is visually appealing while also making a direct link to the products sold on the site.

 ### Colour Scheme
 * Black text on a white background forms the main basis of the site.
-This clean and classic pairing offers maximium contrast to the user while also being visually appealing and working well with other colours.
-The navbar is an extremelt dark shade of brown (#1a0d00) which is used to provide a suttle link to that of coffee beans.
+This clean and classic pairing offers maximum contrast to the user while also being visually appealing and working well with other colours.
+The navbar is an extremely dark shade of brown (#1a0d00) which is used to provide a subtle link to that of coffee beans.
 Brown is also used on the footer with an opacity of .5 to add lightness and allow the background image to be seen through it on the homepage.

 * Main Colour Pallet:
     * Background: #fff